 The ‘Word of Faith Movement’ (WOF) which began in the mid 20th century covers a variety of Christian denominations.
-It’s teachers are very popular.
-If you walk into any Christian bookstore (especially in Nigeria), the first 10 books you will likely find are written by these Faith teachers.
-The movement emphasize faith, the believer’s authority, healing, prosperity, the power of the Spirit and positive confession – which the church today needs.
+Its teachers are very popular.
+If you walk into any Christian bookstore here in Nigeria, the first 10 books you will likely find are written by these Faith teachers.
+The movement emphasizes faith, the believer’s authority, healing, prosperity, the power of the Spirit and positive confession – which in fairness, the church today need.

-An article in the Dictionary of Pentecostal and Charismatic Movements identifies E. W Kenyon as the “founder” and men like Kenneth Hagin, Kenneth Copeland, Charles Capps, Frederick K. C Price, Robert Tilton, Paul Yonggi Cho, Robert Schuller (and some famous preachers in Africa) as disciples.
-However, as widespread as their teachings are, there are certain doctrinal errors that have crept in which subtly undermines the Bible.
+An article in the Dictionary of Pentecostal and Charismatic Movements identifies E. W. Kenyon as the “founder” of the Word of Faith movement, and men like Kenneth Hagin, Kenneth Copeland, Charles Capps, Frederick K. C Price, Robert Tilton, Paul Yonggi Cho, Robert Schuller and some famous preachers in Africa as disciples.
+However, as widespread as their teachings are, there are certain doctrinal errors that have crept in which subtly undermine the overall teaching of Scripture.

-I’m not the first to address this; great scholars have done so before me.
-Dr Charles Farah, Professor of Theology and Historical Studies at Oral Roberts University points out that the Word of Faith “movement uses Gnostic hermeneutical principles and displaces contextual scientific exegesis.
+Dr. Charles Farah, Professor of Theology and Historical Studies at Oral Roberts University points out that the Word of Faith “movement uses Gnostic hermeneutical principles and displaces contextual scientific exegesis.
 It shares many of the goals of present day humanism, particularly in regards to the creaturely comforts.
-It is, in fact, a burgeoning heresy.”
-(Pneuma: The Journal of the Society for Pentecostal Studies, 1981, 21)
+It is, in fact, a burgeoning heresy” (Pneuma: The Journal of the Society for Pentecostal Studies, 1981, 21)

-I intentionally quoted these leading Pentecostal ministers so that you can see that this analysis is not based on “denominational prejudices” or an “anti-supernatural” trio.
-Three of the most outspoken critics of the WOF, Hank Hanegraaff, D. R McConnell and David Wilkerson are dye-in-wool Pentecostals.
-In addition to this, the Word of Faith circle is not even a denomination, therefore I appeal to Christians to lay off unbendable sentiments that replaces discernment with blind belief.
-Let us reason together from the Scriptures.
+I intentionally quoted these leading Pentecostal/Charismatic ministers so that you can see that this analysis is not based on denominational prejudices or an “anti-supernatural” trio.
+Three of the most outspoken critics of the WOF, Hank Hanegraaff, D. R. McConnell and David Wilkerson are dye-in-the-wool Pentecostals.
+In fact, the Word of Faith circle is not even a denomination, so I appeal to Christians to lay off unbendable sentiments that replace discernment with blind belief.
+Let us reason together.